waggle-sensor/summer2020/liu/liuDailyBlog.md

 #### To Do List:
 * Try and solve the issues while building premptive kernel patch for Nvidia AGX Xavier
 * Set up system level tools like perf, htop, and strace for profiling the application running on real-time/generic kernel

+### May 28, 2020
+#### Work Done:
+* Try to build RT-kernel using corss-compile on an x86 machine (Ref: https://medium.com/@r7vme/real-time-kernel-for-nvidia-agx-xavier-b660e107a211) but gets some errors when impleemtning on Jetson AGX.
+The issues may be caused on the JetPack versions.
+* Finish the data sharing between Docker containers using ROS.
+There are two types of data sharing: between containers on the same device; between containers on two Jetson device.
+Setup details can be found at: https://docs.google.com/document/d/14_v1tB89duOA5YHmGE8Q24396NS8CckfU07jGvw7fPk/edit?usp=sharing.

+#### To Do List:
+* Solve the issue of building RT kernel on Nvidia Jetson AGX
+* Start the comparison experiments on Docker+ROS with generic/RT kernels